Please note: This is not a job listing, this is a job description. For current opportunities click here.

 DEPARTMENT: Food Services

-Reporting to the Director of Food Services, the Dietitian will develop, coordinate and evaluate nutritional services for the Home.
-The Dietitian assists the Food Services Director in identifying goals and objectives to further improve the overall scope and efficiency of the Food Services Department and sets the standards for safety, sanitation, and food quality.
+Reporting to the Director of Environmental and Food Services, the Dietitian will develop, coordinate and evaluate nutritional services for the Home.
+The Dietitian assists the Director in the day to day management of the Food Services operation and its personnel and provides a vital link between the department and its personnel and the leadership team.
+In addition, the Dietitian assists the Director in identifying goals and objectives to further improve the overall scope and efficiency of the Food Services Department and sets the standards for safety, sanitation, and food quality.

-- Establishes and maintains working relationships and performs all work in keeping with the Mission, Vision, Values and philosophy of resident centered care of the RK Mac Donald Nursing Home
+- Establishes and maintains working relationships and performs all work in keeping with the Mission, Vision, Core Values and philosophy of resident centered care of the RK Mac Donald Nursing Home and professional Standards of Practice and Code of Ethics.

 - Provides overall supervision of Food Services Department and participates in Food Services meetings.

-- With Director of Food Services, establishes policies for procurement, storage, and preparation of food as recommended by the Department of Health and Infection Control Guidelines.
+- With Director, establishes policies for procurement, storage, and preparation of food as recommended by the Department of Health and Infection Control Guidelines.

-- Establishes regular, soft, and puree menus with the Director of Food Services to ensure that residents receive a nutritionally adequate diet based on Canada’s Food Guide.
+- Establishes regular, soft, and puree menus with the Director to ensure that residents receive a nutritionally adequate diet based on Canada’s Food Guide.

 - As part of the Dysphagia Team, works with the Occupational Therapist to assess and treat dysphagia, as well as educate staff.